Last Updated on November 1, 2023 by Sorin Petroj

-Cleaning the blade is an essential step in the sense that it makes the rubber stick better.
+Cleaning the blade is essential because it improves the rubber stick.
 So, there are no spots that you will see later on the racket.
-If you have a new blade, also clean it a little with sandpaper and later with a sponge because that way, its surface will be smooth, and the rubbers will stick nicely.
+If you have a new blade, clean it a little with sandpaper and later with a sponge because its surface will be smooth, and the rubbers will stick nicely.

-With a used blade or with those where you already had other rubbers and have now changed them, it is additionally important to clean the blade because a certain amount of glue remained on it during the last gluing.
+With a used blade or with those where you already had other rubbers and have now changed them, it is additionally essential to clean the table tennis blade because a certain amount of glue remained on it during the last gluing.
 I know it’s a tedious step but trust me, very important in assembling your racket.

 Since rubbers are not cheap, you would not want to skip cleaning.
 After a couple of days, it could get bumps on the racket or some dots that will bother you while you play.

 Step 2: Apply and Spread The Glue

 Here it is important to evenly distribute the glue on the surface of the rubbers and blade.
-When assembling a table tennis racket, glue and its correct distribution on the surface is the most important step.
+When assembling a table tennis racket, glue and its correct distribution on the surface is an essential step.

 Once you have done that, wait about half an hour for the glue to dry.
 You will see it slowly lose its white color on the table tennis rubbers.
 Then you know that it’s ready for assembly.

 Step 3: Attach The Rubbers